Stoke Newington

-Stoke Newington is an area in the northwest part of the London Borough of Hackney, England.
+Stoke Newington is an area in North London, England, located in the northwest part of the London Borough of Hackney.
 The area is 5 mi northeast of Charing Cross.
 The Manor of Stoke Newington gave its name to Stoke Newington, the ancient parish.
 Stoke Newington was part of the former county of Middlesex.

 The historical core on Stoke Newington Church Street retains the distinct London village character that led Nikolaus Pevsner to write in 1953 that he found it hard to see the district as being in London at all.

 Boundaries

 The borough lay west of Roman Ermine Street (the modern A10).
 The warding arrangements preserved the boundaries of South Hornsey within the new borough.
+The map shows the wards of Stoke Newington Metropolitan Borough as they appeared in 1916.

 The modern London Borough of Hackney was formed in 1965 by the merger of three former Metropolitan Boroughs, Hackney and the smaller authorities of Stoke Newington and Shoreditch.
 These Metropolitan Boroughs had existed since 1899 but their names and boundaries were very closely based on parishes dating back to the Middle Ages.

 Unlike many London districts, such as nearby Stamford Hill and Dalston, Stoke Newington has longstanding fixed boundaries; but to many, the informal perception of Stoke Newington has blurred over time, to stretch east of the originally Roman A10 to overlap areas of the former Ancient Parish and subsequent Metropolitan Borough of Hackney.